Print this topic

 Causes of bedwetting in children

-Bed wetting can also be made worse by:
+Bedwetting can also be made worse by:

 Helping your child with bedwetting

-It's important to remember that most tamariki will grow out of bedwetting.
+It is important to remember that most tamariki will grow out of bedwetting.

 Treating bedwetting

 There are several ways to treat bedwetting including a special bed alarm that wakes them up if they wet the bed.
-Some tamariki children may need to take medicine to help them stop wetting the bed.
+Some tamariki may need to take medicine to help them stop wetting the bed.
 Read more about different treatments for bedwetting.

 Getting help for your child with bedwetting

-Several support services are available such as:
+Several support services are available.

 Timaru Hospital bedwetting programme